 Choose a way to meet

-For video calling with friends and family, try Skype, which makes it easy to chat, collaborate, and stay in touch.
-Sending messages is free, and you can have audio and video calls for up to 50 people.
+Skype makes it easy to chat, collaborate, and stay in touch.
+Sending messages is free, and you can invite up to 50 people.
 Plus you can share photos, videos, and documents right from the Skype window.

 Come up with ideas for the event

 An overall party plan can help your online event flow smoothly.
 Consider games, trivia, storytelling, or photo sharing so everyone can participate.

 Tip: With many gatherings shifting from in-person to online, get ideas for staying social, even when you’re socially distant.
 Read these 5 ideas for remote gatherings.

 Keep your gathering on track with a PowerPoint party

 People use PowerPoint at work, but it's also a great tool to use in a social setting.
 A PowerPoint party is a fun way to make sure you don't run out of things to talk about during your online gathering.
 Select a topic in advance and have everyone create their own PowerPoint presentations to share with each other.